For many paddlers, Class IV is the secret to longevity in paddling.

 Cross Mountain gorge is a deep and continuous canyon with big holes, ledge boofs and surf waves.
 From the put in, a 5 minute paddle brings you to the mouth of a huge canyon, packed with continuous class IV right up to the takeout.

-While the Upper Animas is pushing Class IV run (it has 3 Class V rapids) it would be wrong to talk about the best whitewater in Colorado without mentioning this stretch.
+While the Upper Animas is pushing Class IV (it has three Class V rapids), it would be wrong to talk about the best whitewater in Colorado without mentioning this stretch.

 Continuous and 24 miles long, the Upper Animas offers something truly unique by providing one of the longest, most continuous wilderness runs in the state, if not the country.
 With the opportunity to run shuttle via train, this section is a true gem.